rust-lang/rust-project-goals/src/2024h2/slate.md

 ## Flagship goals

 Flagship goals are the most impactful, most ambitious goals that we will attempt to complete.
 They are often part of a larger program and effort that is expected to span over multiple years.
 For 2024h2, our flagship goals are listed below.
-Pursuant to our [selection axioms](#axioms-for-rust-adoption), we are focused primarily on closing gaps around async Rust and low-level systems programming (the Rust for Linux project, specifically) but we include some goals that target general productivity.
 Flagship goals are accepted by RFC.

 [RFC #3501]: https://rust-lang.github.io/rfcs/3501-edition-2024.html
 [RFC #3657]: https://github.com/rust-lang/rfcs/pull/3657